-Not all topic models produce topic-word distributions, and often we have access to only a set of topics that we would like to filter noise from.
-In the case where we have a pre-trained topic model that does not use a topic-word distribution to approximate topics, or in the case where we have only a set of topics, we can apply the TND noise distribution in a more crude manner, using a context-specific noise list.
+2) Context Noise List Usage: Not all topic models produce topic-word distributions, and often we have access to only a set of topics that we would like to filter noise from.
+In the case where we have a pre-trained topic model that does not use a topic-word distribution to approximate topics, or in the case where we have only a set of topics, we can apply the TND noise distribution in a more crude manner, using a contextspecific noise list.
 In this approach, which we call Context Noise List Usage, we propose filtering words from a topic set that have a high probability in the noise distribution.
-For a given noise distribution H, we define H_c to be the set of c words in the noise distribution with the highest probabilities.
-For each topic $z \in T$, we remove word w_i from z if $w_i \in H_c$.
+For a given noise distribution H, we define $H_c$ to be the set of cwords in the noise distribution with the highest probabilities.
+For each topic $t \in T$ , we remove word $w_i$ from t if $w_i \in H_c$ .